BernardoMG/reTHINK-Beta-Tester-Event-v2.0/Tutorials.md

  * How to load and use an Hyperty in a web application
  * How to combine multiple Hyperties
  * How to use and configure the reTHINK development enviroment (Hyperty Toolkit)
- * How to develop an Hyperty from scratch
+ * How to develop an Hyperty

 ## [1st Load an Hyperty](./1st_Challenge.md) (`estimate: 1 hour and 15 minutes`)